 Cardboard, sandwich wrapping paper

-Compostables can be pretty gross – hair, vacuum ‘dirt,’ laundry dryer lint, beverages, spoiled meat, rotten fruit/vegetables
+Compostables can even include hair, vacuum ‘dirt,’ laundry dryer lint, beverages, spoiled meat, rotten fruit/vegetables

 NOT these items: